 - Brand building and PR for natural link acquisition

-This evolution represents a healthy shift toward tactics that create genuine value for users rather than manipulating ranking signals – precisely the direction Google has been pushing the industry for years.
+That’s a healthy shift toward tactics that create real value for users instead of gaming ranking signals, which is exactly where Google has been pushing the industry for years.

 Future-focused disavow checklist: